 - From a folder's context menu, select New Form and give it a name such as Job application.

 - Drag form elements onto the new form.
-The following images show unedited elements, then edited elements for the Job application form.
+The following image shows edited elements for the Job Application form.

 - Form Step.
 Rename to Step 1.